 The term of office for officers of both the church and its auxiliary organizations shall be one year, except where the church in a business meeting votes to have elections every two years in order to facilitate continuity and development of spiritual gifts and eliminate the work involved in having yearly elections.
+In exceptional circumstances, and in consultation with the conference, the term of office may be extended an additional year.

-While it is not advisable for one person to serve indefinitely in a particular position, officers may be reelected.
+While it is not advisable for one person to serve indefinitely in a particular position, officers may be elected to a new term of office.